Explore Our Garden Wildlife Blog

 Despite playing the simple numbers game tadpoles also have a few clever tricks to reach adulthood.
 When conditions are bad they can hold back the typical 12 week metamorphosis by a few weeks, months and even a whole year if needed!

 The tadpole when first hatched is a water breathing herbivore with a large head and strong swimming tail.
 Within just a few short weeks everything changes.
 Firstly it begins to grow a pair of hind legs, while it changes all its digestive tract to suit a meat based diet.
 Slightly later a visible pair of front legs starts to grow, while simultaneously massive internal changes take place such as converting the gills for underwater breathing to air breathing lungs!
 During this time the tail is also absorbed until no tadpole is left at all and a completely new lifeform emerges from the pond as a tiny but fully formed frog.
 Most creatures take a break during metamorphosis, such as butterfly pupae, but for the tadpole this whole process takes place in a fully active state.
+To aid the metamorphosis from tadpole to frog, Ark Wildlife supplies high quality tadpole food.

 Behold our humble common frog, a tough and astonishing lifecycle, a friend to the gardener and a portent for a clean environment.
 They are most definitely green.